btrplace/migrations-UCC-15/README.md

 Finally register your new image by following the few steps described [here] (https://www.grid5000.fr/mediawiki/index.php/Deploy_environment-OAR2#Describe_the_newly_created_environment_for_deployments).

+**Note**: All the modified configurations files and scripts described above are available [here](https://github.com/btrplace/migrations-UCC-15/tree/master/configs).

 ### Create a custom VM image

-The VM image used for the experiments was an Ubuntu 14.10 desktop distribution (RAW img format), the VM configuration (network, ssh, ...) will be automatically done from the environment deployment scripts described later.
+The VM image we used for all the experiments was an **Ubuntu 14.10 desktop** distribution.
-Thus you just have to provide a RAW .img file of the operating system you want.
+Feel free to create your own, the VM configuration (network, ssh, ...) will be done automatically by the provided deployment scripts, so you just have to provide a **RAW img file** of the operating system you want.

 ## Deploy the environment

 ### Reserve nodes

-For all the experiments you'll need to reserve nodes *and* some private network adresses, a  /22 is fine, for example:
+For all the experiments you'll need to reserve nodes **and** some private network adresses, a  /22 is fine, for example:

 ``` shell
 oarsub -l slash_22=1+{"cluster='griffon'"}nodes=12,walltime=2:0:0 -t deploy /path/to/sleeping-script
 ```

-Generally the script `/path/to/sleeping-script` contains an 'infinite sleeping loop' that allows you to keep your reservation alive throughout the duration of the reservation.
+Generally the script `/path/to/sleeping-script` contains an *infinite sleeping loop* that allows you to keep your reservation alive throughout the whole reservation duration.

 ### Deploy the custom image on nodes